zapp/zapp.github.com/_posts/2012-05-03-anno2070-deep-ocean.md

 </a>

-As the titel suggests __Anno 2070__ is set in the near future and features the struggle between three globally acting factions fighting for their vision of human future.
+As the title suggests __Anno 2070__ is set in the near future and features the struggle between three globally acting factions fighting for their vision of human future.
 Players embark different kinds of ships and submarines to claim the remaining land, the rising ocean has not yet devoured.
 Speading on these islands, players build up gigantic and vital cities powered by complex ware chains and trading routes.

 They discover old and new energy sources and possibilities to increase the eco balance of their settlements manually.
 And when it's neccessary they fight with newly developed vehicles and use powerfull Items against the henchmen of other factions.
 Or they peacefully try to convince them by the use of diplomatic actions.